FlaxEngine/FlaxDocs/manual/scripting/events.md

 # Script events

 Scripts in Flax does not work like the traditional programs where code runs continuously in a loop until end.
-Instead, Flax calls declared in script functions to handle speific game events like update or physics collision.
+Instead, Flax calls declared in script functions to handle specific game events like update or physics collision.
-These functions are called **event functions** because they are executed by Flax in response to events that occur during a gameplay.
-Using these function allows you to implement a gameplay logic and handle different situations inside a game.
+These functions are called **event functions** because they are executed by Flax in response to events that occur during gameplay.
+Using these function allows you to implement gameplay logic and handle different situations inside your game.

 ```cs
 public class MyScript : Script